Reformed Church of New Paltz Records

 Ministerial Records

-Records relating to ministers are scattered through the Second Register and the loose documents held at HHS, as well as the Third Register and Fifth Register held at RCNP.
+Records relating to ministers are scattered through the Second Register and the loose documents held at HHS, as well as in the Third, Fifth, and Eighth Registers held at RCNP.
 Ministerial records include a copy of Johannes van Driessen’s ordination by the Presbytery at Yale and the calls to ministry of Stephen Goetschius and John Meier in the Second Register.
+The miscellaneous consistory records held at HHS contain calls for Rev. William Eltinge in 1807 (to serve New Paltz and New Hurley), a compensation commitment to Rev. William Bogardus by the consistory of New Hurley, and a pastoral subscription to support Rev. Thomas C. Strong at New Hurley.
 Salary receipts for Johannes van Driessen, Mauritius Goetschius, Stephen Goetschius, John Meier, Peter Froelich, William Bogardus, Douw Van Olinda, and Charles Stitt are found in the Second, Third, and Fifth Registers.
-A few additional items are found in the miscellaneous folders, including draft consistory minutes of 1844 concerning Rev. Douw van Olinda.
-The 1774 call of Reyner Van Nest to serve the Conferentie Church and the Shawangunk Church, both loyal to the Classis of Amsterdam, is included in the Conferentie Church register.
+The Seventh Register contains a loose document providing notice of Reverend Van derVoort's call "to the Pastoral Care of this people" dated February 9, presumably 1845.

 Church Buildings

-Records of the construction and repair of the several churches built by RCNP are scattered through the church registers and included in the loose documents.
 The construction of the 1717 stone church and church repairs are documented in the Second Register, while the building of the 1770s church (including the teardown of the 1717 stone church) is documented in the Fifth Register and the miscellaneous foldered records at HHS and RCNP.
 Records relating to building the New Paltz parsonage and purchasing a share of the New Hurley parsonage are included in the Fifth Register.
 There are undated records of pew sales in the Second Register, some pew sales from 1774 in the miscellaneous folders held at HHS, and additional pew sales in the Fifth Register.
-The building of the 1839 church is documented in the Eighth Register, which also includes a pew diagram from 1839 with a key to the owners and the prices.
-The building of the Conferentie Church in 1766 is documented in an account book held separately by HHS (see Related Collections below).

 Financial Records